Skip to main content

 An annual exam is a wise idea for anyone using catheter supplies.
 However, experiencing out-of-the-ordinary symptoms makes the importance of seeing a urologist even greater.

-Waiting on treating something as small as a urinary tract infection may lead to a more serious issue.
+Waiting to treat something as small as a urinary tract infection may lead to a more serious issue.

 Unfortunately, bladder cancer does not always have obvious symptoms, especially in the beginning stages.
-That’s why your doctor should look over your urinary system regularly to catch any potential issues early.
+That’s why your doctor should check your urinary system regularly to catch any potential issues early.

-As always, the best thing you can do for your bladder, kidneys, and the rest of your urinary system is to follow your healthcare professional’s recommendations.
+As always, the best thing you can do for your bladder, kidneys, and urinary system is to follow your healthcare professional’s recommendations.

 This may include such advice as:

-• Keep properly hydrated according to your individual needs
+• Stay properly hydrated according to your individual needs

 • Continue regular check-ups, especially if you’re experiencing unusual symptoms

-• Always use good hygiene when using intermittent catheters, such as practicing sterile use versus washing and reusing, washing your hands well, and using disinfecting wipes or swabs
+• Practice good hygiene when using intermittent catheters, such as practicing sterile use versus washing and reusing, washing your hands well, and using disinfecting wipes or swabs

 • Consider using a hydrophilic or pre-lubricated no-touch catheter to reduce irritation to the urethra and bladder, which may help reduce the risk of infection